-- Dust creation must be controlled as per construction and demolition management and control code. - Noise creation should be controlled as per construction and demolition management and control code. - Appoint an Environmental Control Officer to supervise construction and building and demolition.

-- Adhere to the Environmental Management Plan (EMPr) for the Construction and Decommissioning Phase. - All workers and management must undergo an induction course. - Any natural habitat destroyed by constructing infrastructure should be rehabilitated. - Enforce strict operating hours for heavy vehicles and construction activities on site to reduce noise and dust impacts on adjacent landowners. - Implementation dust suppression measures; - Access must be on recognized routes. - Litter and littering must be strictly controlled. - All construction waste and building rubble and demolition waste and rubble must be removed off site.

-- All road construction must be limited to the road reserve. - Cut and fill should be kept to a minimum and should be rehabilitated immediately.
+- Dust creation must be controlled as per construction and demolition management and control code. - Noise creation should be controlled as per construction and demolition management and control code. - Appoint an Environmental Control Officer to supervise construction and building and demolition. - Adhere to the Environmental Management Plan (EMPr) for the Construction and Decommissioning Phase. - All workers and management must undergo an induction course. - Any natural habitat destroyed by constructing infrastructure should be rehabilitated. - Enforce strict operating hours for heavy vehicles and construction activities on site to reduce noise and dust impacts on adjacent landowners. - Implementation dust suppression measures; - Access must be on recognized routes. - Litter and littering must be strictly controlled. - All construction waste and building rubble and demolition waste and rubble must be removed off site. - Cut and fill should be kept to a minimum and should be rehabilitated immediately.